vmware/splinterdb/docs/usage.md

   applications may opt to use the `default_data_config`, provides a basic key / value interface with lexicographical sorting of keys.

-- Call `splinterdb_create()` to create a new database file or block device, `splinterdb_open()` to open an already-created one, and `splinterdb_close()` to close the file or device.
+- Call `splinterdb_create()` to create a new database in a file or block device, `splinterdb_open()` to open an existing database, and `splinterdb_close()` to a database and flush any pending writes.

-   All access to the database must go through the single `splinterdb*` object returned.
-It is not safe for more than one process to open the same SplinterDB disk file or device.
+   All access to a SplinterDB database file or device must go through the single `splinterdb*` object returned.
+It is not safe for more than one process to open the same SplinterDB database file or device.

 - Basic key/value operations like `insert`, `delete`, point `lookup` and range scan using an `iterator` are available.
 See the code comments